UK garage: 2002: 2-step and grime

+Subgenres

 Speed garage

-Speed garage already incorporated many aspects of today's UK garage sound like sub-bass lines, ragga vocals, spin backs and reversed drums.
-What changed over time, until the so-called 2-step sound emerged, was the addition of further funky elements like contemporary R&B styled vocals, more shuffled beats and a different drum pattern.
-The most radical change from speed garage to 2-step was the removal of the 2nd and 4th bass kick from each bar.
-Although tracks with only two kick drum beats to a bar are perceived as being slower than the traditional four-to-the-floor beat, the listener's interest is maintained by the introduction of syncopating bass lines and the percussive use of other instruments such as pads and strings.

 Speed garage tracks were characterised by a sped-up house-style beat, complemented by the rolling snares and reverse-warped basslines that were popular with drum and bass producers of the time.
+Speed garage already incorporated many aspects of today's UK garage sound like sub-bass lines, ragga vocals, spin backs, and reversed drums.

-Among those credited with honing the speed garage sound, Todd Edwards is often cited as a seminal influence on the UK garage sound.
-The producer from New Jersey introduced a new way of working with vocals.
-Instead of having full verses and choruses, he picked out vocal phrases and played them like an instrument, using sampling technology.
-Often, individual syllables were reversed or pitch-shifted.
-This type of vocal treatment is still a key characteristic of the UK garage style.
-Armand van Helden's speed garage remix of Sneaker Pimps' "Spin Spin Sugar" in 1997 further popularized the genre which is sometimes credited with breaking speed garage into the mainstream.
-Another van Helden remix which also proved popular is his Drum 'n' Bass Mix of CJ Bolland's "Sugar Is Sweeter".
-Huge club hits in 1997 came from speed garage duos Double 99, 187 Lockdown and Industry Standard.
-The former two both scored UK top 20 hits in 1997 and 1998; Double 99's "RipGroove" reached #14 in its second release and 187 Lockdown's "Gunman" and "Kung-Fu" reached #16 and #9, respectively.
-Industry Standard scored a top 40 hit with "Vol. 1 (What You Want What You Need)" peaking at #34 in January 1998, and the 1997 XL Recordings release of Somore featuring Damon Trueitt's "I Refuse (What You Want)" reached #21 also in January 1998, containing mixes by Industry Standard, Ramsey & Fen, R.I.P.
+Armand van Helden's speed garage remix of Sneaker Pimps' "Spin Spin Sugar" in 1997 further popularised the genre and is sometimes credited with breaking speed garage into the mainstream.
+Speed garage duo Industry Standard scored a top 40 hit with "Vol. 1 (What You Want What You Need)" peaking at #34 in January 1998, and the 1997 XL Recordings release of Somore featuring Damon Trueitt's "I Refuse (What You Want)" reached #21 also in January 1998, containing mixes by Industry Standard, Ramsey & Fen, R.I.P.
 Productions and Serious Danger.
-The Fabulous Baker Boys scored a #34 hit in 1997 with "Oh Boy" which samples Jonny L's 1992 rave track "Hurt You So".
+Serious Danger obtained a chart hit in his own right with "Deeper" which debuted and peaked at #40 in December 1997, and the Fabulous Baker Boys scored a chart hit with "Oh Boy", which peaked at #34 in November 1997 and samples Jonny L's 1992 rave track "Hurt You So".

+Early promoters of speed garage included the Dreem Teem and Tuff Jam, and pirate radio stations such as London Underground, Magic FM, Upfront FM, and Freek FM.
+During its initial phase, the speed garage scene was also known as "the Sunday Scene", as initially speed garage promoters could only hire venues on Sunday evenings (venue owners preferred to save Friday and Saturday nights for more popular musical styles).
+As dancers were often tired by Sunday, the faster beats were intended to keep them energised.